 3. The value of a property is affected by size and shape

 Generally speaking, home buyers like traditional property layouts and as much space as possible.
-Homes built on large, rectangular plots with plenty of space in the gardens will often attract a premium.
-Conversely, oddly-shaped, triangular homes at the end of terraces or those close to main roads will often be looked upon far less favourably by home-buyers.
+Thus, homes built on large, rectangular plots with plenty of room in the gardens will often attract a premium.
+Conversely, oddly-shaped, triangular dwellings at the end of terraces or those close to main roads will often be looked upon far less favourably by home-buyers.

 4. More bedrooms or a room extension usually means higher home values

 Three and four-bedroom homes are always in relatively high demand, as they appeal to average-sized families of between four and five people.
 Having a bedroom for every youngster in a family is often a priority for families upsizing from smaller homes and flats, and that alone can result in higher property valuations.
-If you can’t make an extra bedroom, then consider extending a room and add value to your home.
+If you can’t make an extra bedroom, consider extending a room and adding value to your home.

 5. An impressive kitchen can mean a higher house valuation

 A lovely new modern kitchen adds value to homes.
-The kitchen is usually the heart of a family home; it is where people come together to share food, socialise and talk through the events of the day.
+The kitchen is usually the heart of a family home; it is where people come together to share food, socialise and talk through the day’s events.
 Homes with spacious, well-designed and modern kitchens will usually have a competitive edge over other homes for sale in the area with less appealing kitchens.

-6. Storage space is a major plus point for buyers
+6. Storage space is a significant plus point for buyers

-It is surprising just how many personal possessions a family can amass throughout the course of day-to-day life.
+It is surprising just how many personal possessions a family can amass throughout day-to-day life.
 Families with teenagers and those who like to work from home will need a decent amount of storage space, and homes with lofts, under-stair storage cupboards and walk-in closets will sell relatively quickly.
 The high demand for these homes will inevitably push house prices upwards.

 7. Off-road parking usually means higher property values